 There are different types of dry amendments such as dolomite lime, potassium sulfate, bone meal, blood meal and worm castings which all have different uses.
 Just like every bit of nutrient needed by any plant, too much of each may cause problems.

-Auto-flowering plants are naturally adapted to the soil that does not hold much water so putting much water on your soil even if you are confident that it drains well may not be of any benefit to your plant as you may be drowning it instead.
-So, just give it enough and never too much.
+Auto-flowering plants are naturally adapted to the soil that doesn’t hold a lot of water so putting much water on the soil even if you are confident that it drains well may not be of any benefit to your plant as you may be drowning it instead.
+Thus, simply give it enough and never to an extreme.

 Auto-flowering marijuana plants thrive in an 18-hour light cycle so care must be given that it is maintained.
 Also, make sure that you have good light distribution around your plants.
 If you light it for less than that, expect stunted growth for your plants.